EvolvingLMMs-Lab/LongVT/README.md

 ```
 Note: If you encounter any issues during execution, please refer to requirement_reproduce.txt to verify your dependency versions.

+We also include a verl_0.6 branch in this repository.
+For environment installation regarding this branch, please refer to the official verl v0.6 documentation.
+However, please note that we strictly recommend using the main branch (as detailed above) for reliable reproduction, as the 0.6 branch may have consistency issues.

 ### 3. Evaluation